Cizre: Contemporary period

 Cizre after the clashes, 2 March 2016.

 During the military confrontation, the infamous Cizre basement massacre occurred, in which independent U.N. monitors accused the Turkish military of burning alive more than 100 civilians in a basement by pouring gasoline and setting it on fire.
 U.N.
 Human Rights Commissioner Zeid Raad al-Hussein urged Turkey to grant the U.N. unimpeded access to the affected areas following the events and said there were accounts of unarmed civilians, including women and children, being shot by snipers and that government forces also caused "huge damage" to the local infrastructure.
 The Human Rights Watch (HRW) confirmed these accounts, stating that in some cases the Turkish security forces opened fire on civilians on the streets carrying white flags, deployed military vehicles at the Cizre State Hospital, destroyed residential buildings on a large scale, and deliberately and unjustifiably killed about 130 people, among whom were unarmed civilians and injured combatants, trapped in Cizre's basements.
 The Association for Human Rights and Solidarity for the Oppressed concluded that between 203 and 266 people were killed during the military curfew, the majority of whom died when Turkish security forces stormed three residential basements where hundreds had been sheltering from the fighting.
 Kadir Kunur, co-mayor of Cizre said "a total of 176 people were massacred altogether in three basements."
-A Turkish oppositon newspaper said that at least 60 civilians were killed in one of the basements.
+A Turkish opposition newspaper said that at least 60 civilians were killed in one of the basements.

-Furthermore the HRW accused the Turkish government of blocking access for independent investigations into alleged mass abuses against civilians, including unlawful killings of civilians, mass forced displacement, and widespread unlawful destruction of private property.
+Furthermore, the HRW accused the Turkish government of blocking access for independent investigations into alleged mass abuses against civilians, including unlawful killings of civilians, mass forced displacement, and widespread unlawful destruction of private property.

 The Turkish government announced plans in April 2016 to rebuild damaged 2700 houses in a project estimated to cost 4 billion Turkish lira.
 The Turkish physician Dr Şebnem Korur Fincanci was arrested and imprisoned on charges of involvement in the propaganda of terrorism by the Turkish government on 20 June 2016 as a consequence of her report on conditions in Cizre after the end of the curfew in March 2016; she was later acquitted in July 2019.
 On 26 August 2016, 11 policemen were killed and 78 were injured in a car bomb attack, which was attributed to the PKK.
 The attack targeted a police checkpoint and severely damaged a nearby riot police headquarters.
 The Turkish government banned journalists and independent observers from entering the city to report on the bombing.